shreytheshreyas/tp/docs/UserGuide.md

 * The `MEMBER_INDEX` must be a positive integer.
 * The task must exist before it can be assined to.
 * The member must exist before they can be assined.
-* The user must be in Project View before assigning a member to a task.
+* You must be in ProjectView before assigning a member to a task.

 Example of usage: